 Businesses need the right product in the right place and at the right time.
 If there is no product in place when your customer comes to buy it, you lose an opportunity to sell.
 And you lose profit that otherwise could have been earned.
 But is it only that?

 A lost sale is one of the key indicators used to measure stock performance and evaluate the cost of the mistake.
 It also impacts customer satisfaction and loyalty.
 On the other hand, it shows actual potential for your sales growth.
 Only, in this case, the power to unleash that potential lies in the hands of inventory managers, not the sales team.

-It is commonly agreed that certain level of lost sales is economically acceptable.
+It is commonly agreed that a certain level of lost sales is economically acceptable.
 Total elimination of shortages would require significant investment in stock and would be too costly in comparison with the gains that it brings.
-Depending on industry affordable lost sales value can vary, but it usually stays within 2%-3% of total sales.
+Depending on the industry affordable lost sales value can vary, but it usually stays within 2%-3% of total sales.
 Anything less can point to overstock.
-Anything more shows that you have potential to increase your sales without significant efforts.
+Anything more shows that you have the potential to increase your sales without significant effort.

 Measuring lost sales indicator

 Lost sales can be measured in multiple ways.
 The simplest – is to calculate how many days your product was absent in stock.
 By dividing that number by amount of days in the year you can get an approximate feeling of how many more you could have sold if the product would have been available.

 Lost Sales Indicator = COUNT ( Missing Stock Days ) / 365 * 100